Word list

 In all of these cases, consider that there might not actually be a list involved.
 When replacing problematic terms, be sure to be technically accurate for the specific context.

-For the verb forms of these words, a simple word-for-word replacement is typically not the best solution.
+For the verb forms of these words, a simple word-for-word replacement typically isn't the best solution.
 Instead, replace verbs such as blacklisted with phrases that accurately convey the relevant action.
 For example:

 Recommended: To deny requests from an IP address, add it to the dos.yaml file.